 speaker

 Thank you.
 We'll now move on to our next question.
-Our next question comes from the line of Corinne Blanchard from Deutsche Bank.
+Our next question comes from the line of Corin Blanchard from Deutsche Bank.
 Please go ahead.
 Your line is open.

 speaker

-Hey, this is actually Mike and Phil Deon for CRED.
-Thanks for taking the question and congrats in the strong quarter.
+Hey, this is actually Mike.
+Thanks for taking the question and grasping the strong quarter.
 My first question revolves to financing.
-Have you seen any recent key to speak about the current financing environment, how that's changed over recent months and what you expect going forward?
+Have you seen any recent or keep speaking about the current financing environment, how that's changed over recent months and what you expect going forward?

 speaker

 Yeah, hi.
-So first, I think we got and we showed a very good sign by closing three major projects, finance, transaction in the last four months in a total debt of $1.5 billion for projects with a total cost of $1.7 billion and with very good and favorable terms that we also disclosed to the market.
-So I think this was a good sign because the last financial close was done in the midst of the tariff turmoil in the US and the 145% declaration.
-I think this is a good sign showing the resilience of our project and the trust that we have from the banking industry in our ability to execute and to meet our focus.
+So first, I think we got and we showed a very good sign by closing three major project finance transactions in the last four months in a total debt of $1.5 billion for projects with a total cost of $1.7 billion. and with very good and favorable terms that we also disclosed to the market.
+So I think this was a good sign because the last financial close was done in the midst of the tariff turmoil in the U.S. and the 145% declaration.
+I think this is a good sign showing the resilience of our project and the trust that we have from the banking industry in our bidding to execute and to meet our forecast.
 So in this regard, I think we are in a very good situation.
-The next wave of projects that will come to financial close would be towards the end of the year with snowflakes.
-So we are, I think, encouraged and we believe that we have very good tools to get to very good financing also in this project.
+The next wave of projects that will come to a financial close would be towards the end of the year with Snowflake.
+So we are, I think, encouraged and we believe that we have very good tools to get to very good financing also on this project.

 speaker

 Great, thank you.
 Appreciate that.
 And the second question I have is related to the tariff impact on that 20% of storage that's not sourced from Tesla.
-Can you talk about where you source that and then any risky steps?
+Can you talk about where you source that and then any risk you see there?

 speaker

-Yeah, so the 20% comes from Chinese suppliers, I don't know, top tier.
-And in this regard, we are protected from, I would say, multiple layers.
-Some of it comes from the fact that the equipment was already delivered to the US and some of it comes from adjustment mechanisms that we have within our contract and good relationships.
-So also on the 20%, the picture that we've shown in our presentation, I think, provides the bottom line that includes the 20% and you can see the overall is good.
+Yeah, so the 20% comes from Chinese supplier, top tier.
+And on this regard, we are protected from, I would say, Multiple layers, some of it comes from the fact that the equipment was already delivered to the US and some of it comes from adjustment mechanism that we have within our contract and good relationships.
+So also on the 20%, the picture that we've shown in our presentation I think, provides the bottom line that includes the 20%.
+And you can see that the overall is good.

 speaker